Why Pinterest Feels Overwhelming (And How to Simplify Your Strategy)

 Use a professional, branded headshot that matches your other social platforms.
 Consistent branding builds trust and makes your profile instantly recognizable across the web.

 “You don’t need more content.
-You need content that works longer.” ~ Jen Vazquez
+You need content that works longer (and Pinterest can help!).” ~ Jen Vazquez

 Bonus Tip: Connect Your Instagram